laganzonj/CSST106-CS4B/4B-LAGANZON-MP5/README.md

   - Confidence Scores: 13

 **Analysis**:
-In this image, the model successfully detected multiple instances of the "dog" class with high confidence, ranging from 0.71 to 1.00.
-The bounding boxes were precise and consistent across similar objects.
+In this image, YOLOv3 detected five instances of "dog" with high confidence, ranging from 0.71 to 1.00.
+However, the model produced 13 bounding boxes instead of 5.
+This indicates that multiple overlapping boxes were drawn around each puppy, suggesting an issue with redundant bounding boxes.

 **Observation**:
-YOLOv3’s ability to identify multiple similar objects (e.g., puppies) in a single image demonstrates its reliability and accuracy.
-The high confidence scores reflect the model’s effectiveness in distinguishing repeated instances of the same object within the frame.
+The excess bounding boxes may have resulted from YOLO’s difficulty in accurately suppressing overlapping detections.
+This redundancy impacts interpretability, as it gives the impression of additional detections.
+Adjusting the confidence threshold or NMS parameters may help reduce these extra boxes.

 ---